CodingWithJoseph/ClassificationBenchmarks/documents/ml_learning_plan.md

 - [ ] Task 1: Training Loop with Monitoring
 - [ ] Task 2: Experiment with Training "Knobs"
-Test these one at a time and compare results:
+Test these ones at a time and compare results:

 **Learning Rate Schedulers:**
 **Different Optimizers:**